iarna/abraxas/README.md

 Remaining Work
 --------------

-This was published on ?/?.
+This was published on 6/23.
 Soon, I expect:

+* Option for maximum number of jobs to run at a time per connection and/or per registered worker.
+Most gearman libraries only allow one per connection, but that's neither a limitation of the protocol nor the server.
+We can handle it trivially.
 * Tests for the client/worker API layer.
 (The protocol layer is already fully tested.)
 * Documentation
 * The server library, along with a trivial gearman server implementation.